Gazler/elixir-blog-tutorial/README.md

 # Blog Tutorial

+Please note that this was written for a much older version of Phoenix.
+While some of the concepts may apply, it is worth using this in tandem with [the official docs](http://www.phoenixframework.org/docs/overview).

 ## Getting Phoenix

 Since the blog application is built using the [Phoenix framework](https://github.com/phoenixframework/phoenix), the first step is to generate a new Phoenix application.